hashicorp/terraform/examples/aws-rds/README.md

-## Creating an RDS insatnce in AWS
+## Creating an RDS instance in AWS

 This example provides sample configuration for creating a mysql or postgres insatnce.
 For Oracle/SQL Servers, replace default values with appropriate values, they are not included in sample since the number of options are high.